 Gilbert coaches runners at Run Tex in Austin where they call themselves Gilbert’s Gazelles.

-I don’t know if Gilbert ran into the Christ life, but he sure ran into a new life.
-A life far away from his old life of violence, hunger and abuse.
-Gilbert had to run and change locations geographically.
-However, there is an exceedinly meaningful life that all of us can run into without changing locations.
-A life so joyful that we have no idea what it means to be a part of that life untill we truly experience it.
-This is life in the kingdom of Jesus, this is life that is lived in complete dependence to Jesus Christ and is controlled by him.
-This is life led, controlled and actioned by the Spirit: Romans: 8:14 For as many as are led by the Spirit of God, they are the sons of God.
+We do not know if Gilbert ever got to run into Christ, but he sure ran into a new life; a life far away from his old life of violence, hunger and abuse.
+However, even this new life that Gilbert ran into which according to the world is a life of peace and security pales in comparison to the life Christ offers.
+Gilbert had to run and change locations geographically, but there is an exceedinly meaningful life that all of us can run into without changing locations.
+A life so joyful that we have no idea what it means to be a part of it untill we have truly experienced it.
+This is life in the kingdom of Jesus, this is life that is lived in complete dependence to Jesus Christ.
+This is life led and actioned by the Spirit, for as many as are led by the Spirit of God, they are the sons of God, Rom 8:14.

 The conflicts of the past & I

-There was a time when I had lived convinced that life was all about satiating my senses.
-I was doing things that gave my carnal cravings room for expression in almost every form conceivable, and yet I was in pain.
-I was in excruciating pain!
-I didn’t know why, but everything I did from the lustings of my heart made me unhappy, made me sick and lonely.
-My life was torn apart like a boat struggling in a tempest; I was tormented to the point that I thought ending my life was the best thing to do, and greived to the point that I hated myself.
-I knew no way out, my tears couldn’t cool the heat in my soul.
-I was trapped and the years went by.
-But then, one beautiful day I woke up to Jesus, he spoke from the Word (The Bible), he spoke through people and he spoke through his Spirit.
+There was a time when I had lived convinced that life was all about satiating my senses, the Greeks call it hedonism.
+I was doing things that gave my carnal cravings room for expression in almost every form conceivable, and yet I was in pain, I was in excruciating pain!
+I didn’t know why, but everything I did from the cravings of my heart made me unhappy, made me sick, and made me lonely.
+My life was torn apart like a vessel struggling in a tempest.
+I was tormented to the point that I thought ending my life was the best thing to do, and greived to the extent that I hated myself.
+I was trapped and I knew no way out, my tears couldn’t cool the heat in my soul, and the years went by.
+But then one beautiful day, I woke up to Jesus, He spoke from the Word, he spoke through people and he spoke through his Spirit.
 He spoke sense, he spoke love and he spoke life into me.
 He hugged me tight and the pain was gone; the warmth of his embrace took away every shadow of despair from me.
 I fell in love with him; slowly but steadily we became a part of each other.
 The vulnerability was gone and so was the loneliness.
 I became part of his Kingdom and I live in his kingdom today.

-Irony of ironies: when I do those things that I want, I am in pain, but when I do what He (Jesus) wants, I am happy.
-This might sound unbelievable to some: yielding to Jesus is the only route to happiness and well-being.
+Irony of ironies: when we do the things that we want, we are in pain, but when we do what He (Jesus) wants, we are happy.
+This might sound unbelievable to some , yielding to Jesus is the only route to happiness and well-being.

 Welcoming all the athletes to the Kingdom!